Calebbii/Calebbii/README.md

     me = SoftwareEngineer()
     me.say_hi()

+## 🌱 Current project
+* Learning Python and databases. 😎
+* Understanding how to intergrate different programming languages.

 <!--
 **Calebbii/Calebbii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.